Crate miniconf

 For structs miniconf offers derive macros for TreeKey, TreeSerialize, TreeDeserialize, and TreeAny.
 The macros implements the TreeKey, TreeSerialize, TreeDeserialize, and TreeAny traits.
 Fields/variants that form internal nodes (non-leaf) need to implement the respective Tree{Key,Serialize,Deserialize,Any} trait.
 Leaf fields/items need to support the respective serde (and the desired serde::Serializer/serde::Deserializer backend) or core::any trait.

-Structs, enums, arrays, and Options can then be cascaded to construct more complex trees.
+Structs, enums, arrays, Options, and many other containers can then be cascaded to construct more complex trees.

 See also the TreeKey trait documentation for details.